 Doctors, nurses and counselors who work at rehabilitation facilities have the opportunity to help patients make positive life changes.
 Helping someone beat an addiction and become a functioning member of society is a life-changing experience for both you and the patient.
 Depending on the facility at which you choose to work, you may have the opportunity to regularly meet with discharged patients and monitor their progress even after they’ve left rehab.
 Students with an interest in public health will prove especially valuable to rehabilitation facilities because of their background in promoting awareness about health-related issues in the community.

 In your capacity as a rehabilitator, you’ll also make an interesting assortment of new friends.
 Since you’ll be spending quite a bit of time with certain patients, your conversation topics are bound to extend beyond addiction.
+There are times where the addicts at the White Sands outpatient rehab visit back with their development.
 Addicts come from all walks of life, and after getting to know your patients on a personal level, you’re bound to start seeing them as more than victims in need of help.
 As an added bonus, certain patients are more likely to listen to your advice if they see you as a friend.

 Learning More About the Nature of Addiction

 Working at a rehabilitation facility can also function as an opportunity to continue your education.
 No matter how much schooling you had prior to taking the job, you’ll soon find that on-the-job learning trumps memorizing passages from textbooks.
 No two cases of addiction are exactly the same, and after working with a wide range of addicts, you’ll get a good feel for which recovery methods work best.